 The UNESCO World Heritage List has over a 1,000 cultural and natural sites spread across more than 150 countries.
 These sites, which are selected on the basis of cultural, historical, or natural significance for humanity, are legally protected by international treaties with the intention of preserving them for posterity.

 Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
 Our cultural and natural heritage are both irreplaceable sources of life and inspiration ∼ UNESCO

 If you have been following my blog for sometime at least you would know that I’m passionate about heritage.
-I can’t pinpoint the exact moment or place where my interest in all things heritage began, but I can safely say that considering that most of my travels are planned around exploring and understanding historical and heritage sites, it is an interest that is growing by the day and with every trip.
+I can’t pinpoint the exact moment or place where my interest in all things heritage began, but I can safely say that considering that most of my travels are planned around exploring, understanding and experiencing historical and heritage sites, it is an interest that is growing by the day and with every trip.

 I am not much for ticking items off a list — either real or imaginary.
 But there is something about a UNESCO World Heritage List that makes me very interested (even though I may not always agree with their choice !).
 For one, it’s a list about something I’m interested in; for another, it involves travel.
 So what’s not to love? 😀

 In the last 20 years or so I have visited 23 sites in India and 20 sites in England, Switzerland, Italy, Uzbekistan, Belgium and Turkey.
 Presenting photographs from UNESCO World Heritage that I have visited in 5 countries and links to blogposts written, if any.